🇺🇸 English | 🇪🇸 Español

 • epistemology and contemporary social thought,

-• public communication of science and technology.
+• the public communication of science and technology.

-His research has been supported or disseminated by international organizations such as the Organization of Ibero-American States (OEI), contributing to discussions about how art, science, education, and technology interconnect in the development of societies.
+His research has been supported or disseminated by international organizations such as the Organization of Ibero-American States (OEI), contributing to discussions on how art, science, education, and technology interconnect in the development of societies.

-Academic Credentials
+Academic Background

 • Doctorate in Social Sciences (Communication)